20 WAYS TO LOOK AFTER YOURSELF AND SIMPLIFY YOUR LIFE

-If you’re struggling to find time for yourself or busy life is over-stretching you, here are 20 ways to look after yourself.
-Simple little self-care tips and suggestions to make life easier and keep you on track when life is pulling you off!
+If you’re struggling to find time for yourself or busy life is overwhelming you, here are 20 ways to look after yourself.
+Simple little self-care tips and suggestions to simplify your life, make things easier and cultivate a healthy body and mind.

 SELF-CARE TIPS FOR A BUSY LIFE

 The world is a challenging place sometimes.
-We don’t just have our own lives to deal with, but we’re increasingly forced to manage outside factors that are way beyond our individual control.
+We don’t just have our own lives to deal with, but we’re increasingly forced to manage external factors way beyond our individual control.
 You only have to listen to the news for a few minutes to appreciate how complex our lives are becoming and, often unfortunately, with complexity comes pressure, stress and busy-ness.

-Looking after ourselves is becoming more important but I know that finding the time for that isn’t always easy.
+Looking after ourselves is becoming more important but I know finding time for that isn’t always easy.

 Our days and our brains are filled with commitments and responsibilities and we end up way down the pecking order.
 Work, family, bills to pay and everything else is vying for our attention and often come first.

 So, if this sounds familiar and you’re looking for little ways to look after yourself, this post is for you!